dynasticorpheus/ws50-sync/README.md

 ws50-sync is a python based program which pulls air quality data from your Withings account and stores it directly in a Domoticz DB.

-Keep Domoticz running in the background whilst using this script otherwise the database journal will not record the changes and revert them at start up.

     Withings WS-50 Syncer by dynasticorpheus@gmail.com